apache/cordova-docs/docs/en/edge/cordova/events/events.batterystatus.md

 Windows Phone 7 and 8 Quirks
 ----------------------

-The `level` property is unavailable as Windows Phone 7 does not provide native APIs for determining battery level.
+Windows Phone 7 does not provide native APIs to determine battery level, so the `level` property is unavailable.
 The `isPlugged` parameter _is_ supported.

 Quick Example
 -------------